matt-kandel/Reserving.jl/README.md

 * Write doc strings for all functions
 * Write functions for different weighted averages for LDFs and year-on-year changes (last three years, last five years, etc.)
 * Write functions for claim emergence

+### Larger questions I'll need help with:
+How to deal with multiple triangle.
+Can I use DataFrames.jl?
+Or maybe a 3 dimensional structure?
+Or maybe just give each triangle an ID_dict, that would contain all the metadata that we'd filter on?